dhalsim/dhalsim.github.com/_i18n/en/_posts/2016-04-25-what-ive-learned-from-learning-how-to-learn.md

 > **Analogy:** Brain muscles are like our regular muscles.
 We need time, sleep and lots of practice to develop muscles.

-Also see this youtube video about **why do we need to sleep**?
+Also see this youtube video about **why do we need to sleep**.
 Just don't fell asleep, read the rest of the article!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3mufsteNrTI" frameborder="0" allowfullscreen></iframe>